egeoffrey/developer/docs/tools/cli.md

 ```

 ```
-  commit '<description>'              Commit changes to the local and remote git repository build <amd64,arm>                   Build a docker image and push it upstream build_sdk <image> <amd64,arm>       Build a SDK docker image and push it upstream make_collection                     Create a collection including the configured packages
+  build <amd64,arm>                   Build a docker image and push it upstream build_sdk <image> <amd64,arm>       Build a SDK docker image and push it upstream commit '<description>'              Commit changes to the local and remote git repository commit_sdk '<description>'          Commit SDK changes to the local and remote git repository init_repo <type> <name> <git_user>  Create a local empty repository and set a remote upstream URL make_collection                     Create a collection including the configured packages merge                               Merge the current branch into master new_branch <branch_name>            Switch to a different branch new_version <version>               Switch to a new version
 ```

 #### Arguments